kalimatas/kalimatas.github.com/_posts/2018-05-01-no-one-without-a-phone.markdown

 It turned out that the guys was also a software engineer.
 Though, no surprise here: if you see a young guy with a backpack in Berlin, chances are really high he is a developer.
 Though, I guess not as high as in Bay Area, but we're getting there.
-Especially in rent prices [^1].
+Especially in [rent prices][rent-prices].

 He also previously worked for the company which scooter I was using.
 Unfortunately, he did not know any special tricks, and we started to think logically together.

 He suggested to install an app on his phone, so I could sign in and end the rent.

-Very nice of him, but I did not know my password, because I am using 1Password [^2].
+Very nice of him, but I did not know my password, because I am using [1Password][one-password].

 He suggested to reset a password via e-mail.